Fusion-Power-Plant-Framework/bluemira/documentation/source/base/design_build.rst

 Designers
 ^^^^^^^^^

-:py:class:`~bluemira.base.designer.Designer`\s solve the minimal design problem of a :py:class:`~bluemira.base.components.Component`.
+:py:class:`~bluemira.base.designer.Designer`\s solve the minimal design problem of a :py:class:`~bluemira.base.components.Component` or any other object that requires calculation or optimisation.
 The minimal design problem could result in, for instance, a geometric wire or some relevant values that allow the :py:class:`~bluemira.base.builder.Builder` to build the :py:class:`~bluemira.base.components.Component` CAD.